The State of Work in 2023

 67%

-say that having predictable blocks of time when everyone is disconnected (such as after 18:00 and on weekends) would improve their productivity
+say having predictable blocks of time when everyone is disconnected (such as after 6 p.m. and on weekends) would improve their productivity

 Where do we go from here?

 Modern work has reached a new inflection point.
-While many of us face economic uncertainties and tighter operating constraints, we’re also seeing the acceleration of new technologies such as generative AI, access to low-code and no-code automation, and the rise of productivity platforms.
+While many of us face economic uncertainties and tighter operating constraints, we’re also seeing the acceleration of new technologies like generative AI; access to low-code and no-code automation; and the rise of productivity platforms.

 To seize the potential of all these new technologies, leaders need to apply lessons from the grand work experiment of the past four years and adopt policies that embrace a new, more nuanced definition of productivity.

-Ready to unlock more productivity within your organisation?
+Ready to unlock more productivity within your organization?
 Download the full 2023 State of Work report for critical insights, data and best practices.